-Miniature chocolate cakes baked in ramekins and decorated with vanilla frosting and fresh berries or sprinkles.
-Serve as four single layer cakes or as two double layer cakes.
+Mini Cakes baked in ramekins and decorated with vanilla frosting and fresh berries or sprinkles.
+Serve as single layer cakes or double layer cakes.
 Perfect for Valentine’s Day, anniversaries, or as a smash cake.

 No special cake pans are needed for these cuties; the cakes are baked in ramekins.
 I’m sure you have some ramekins lying around.
 Grab them from the back of your cabinet, whip up this easy one-bowl chocolate cake batter, and before you know it you’ll be diving into chocolate cake.

 I used 7-oz (4 inch) ramekins, which made 4 miniature cakes.
 You can either serve the cakes in single layers or you can double them up and make two double layer cakes.
 I’ve included a recipe for a small batch of vanilla frosting, which I simply spread on the cakes with a butter knife.
 Top the cakes with fresh berries or sprinkles, and serve them to someone you love.

 These mini chocolate cakes are great for Valentine’s day, anniversaries, or as a smash cake.
 And since this recipe feeds just a few, you really don’t need a reason to make these.
 The fact that it’s a Thursday is reason enough. 😉 Enjoy!

 Mini Chocolate Cakes

 - pinch salt

 - 2 tablespoons vegetable or canola oil

 - 1/4 cup hot coffee or hot water see note